angular/angular/modules/@angular/docs/cheatsheet/built-in-directives.md

 syntax:
 `<div [ngClass]="{active: isActive, disabled: isDisabled}">`|`[ngClass]`
 description:
 Binds the presence of CSS classes on the element to the truthiness of the associated map values.
-The right-hand side expression should return {class-name: true/false} map.
+The right-hand expression should return {class-name: true/false} map.